City settles lawsuit over falling light pole

 The driver said the city and PNM failed to warn motorists of the unstable light pole, and did not inspect it regularly.
 The settlement states that the city received a notice prior to the incident that light poles on that street were unstable, as another light pole fell in the same area a week or two earlier.

-The man says in addition to the car damage, he suffered physical injuries, and a loss of income.
-The city’s list of settlements from the third quarter of fiscal 2019 states the city paid him about $13,000.
+The man says in addition to the car damage, he suffered physical injuries and a loss of income.
+A list of city settlements states the city paid him about $13,000.

-The city’s Department of Municipal Development did not respond to KRQE’s request for a comment, and PNM said it would not comment on legal actions.
+PNM said it would not comment on legal actions, and the city’s Department of Municipal Development said the settlement speaks for itself.